Chocolate Lasagna

 Ingredient notes

-• Instant chocolate pudding: You need two 3.9-ounce packages for one recipe.
-(Important: Make sure it’s instant pudding, not the kind you have to cook.)
+• Instant chocolate pudding: You need two small packages for one recipe.
+Do not substitute Cook and Serve pudding.

 • Mini chocolate chips: For garnish, or substitute chocolate shavings or even a dusting of cocoa powder.